UKNCSP/CDDS-CMIP7-mappings/README.md

 # UKNCSP CDDS-CMIP7-mappings

+**UPDATE 28/01/26: UKESM only mappings: certain STASH variables are only produced by UKESM, e.g. those associated with the carbon cycle or atmospheric chemistry.
+I have removed the HadGEM entries from STASH dictionaries and mapping tables where we believe that the physical model HadGEM3/UKCM2 cannot produce them**

 **UPDATE 13/01/26: Update to Data Request v1.2.2.3 Completed.
 Most changes minor, see #1888 for full details**

 **UPDATE 24/11/25: Some changes were missed in last weeks update.
 I've now fixed this and confirmed consistency with the data request**